Paouky/paouky-docs/docs/about-grin/privacy.md

     |                                    | 09c2751af8fe9.....fc745808238b6 |
     |                                    | 0900015eec3c1.....d52d78fca78de |

 The outcome is a non-interactive CoinJoin with hidden amounts.
-It's called non-interactive since all transactions are aggregated into one without any coordination required between the different parties, as it's made possible at the protocol level.
+It is named non-interactive since all transactions are aggregated into one without any coordination required between the different parties.
+This is possible to do at the protocol level, and is simply done automatically whenever several transactions meet each other.

 An observer knows how many transactions are included in the block, since each one carries a kernel, but nothing more.
 Any further information is impossible to obtain by looking at the chain.

 ### Cut-through

-Another trick Mimblewimble sets the stage for, is to perform cut-through.
+Another trick mimblewimble sets the stage for is to perform cut-through.
 In an example scenario where `A` sent funds to `B`, and then `B` sent them over to `C`, any trace of `B`'s involvement can be completely removed, such that the result is seen as `A -> C`.

 :   *cut-through*